List of Monogatari characters: Tsubasa Hanekawa

 In Tsubasa sleeping, Hanekawa recount his encounter with Dramaturgy to Oshino Meme during her search for him in Germany.
 She partnered up with Dramaturgy to defeat two problematic vampires, High-waist and low-rise in exchange for information regarding Oshino.
-She was setup as a human bait for the two vampires, who would capture her so that Dramaturgy could track them down and defeat them.
+She was set up as a human bait for the two vampires, who would capture her so that Dramaturgy could track them down and defeat them.
 However, Dramaturgy was defeated instead, leading to their captivity in a castle.
 Soon, High-waist and low-rise took her out of her cell and started playing a game that involved torturing her to death for their entertainment.
 However, it was at this time where the blood of kiss-shot that lied dormant in her body since kizumonogatari activates due to the briar thorns Dramaturgy gave her to commit suicide.
 She effortlessly defeated the two vampires, leading to high-waist and low-rise consuming each other's flesh to the point of death.
 After recounting this event, Hanekawa took Oshino back to Japan using a military jet to save Araragi.

 After graduation, Hanekawa would travel the world, often involving herself with global humanitarian efforts.
 She became the president of the international landmine removal committee in exchange for borrowing a fighter jet to fetch Oshino from Antarctica to save Koyomi during Owarimonogatari.
 4 years after the graduation ceremony in Zoku Owarimonogatari, Hanekawa would become an international celebrity.
 She worked hard to mediate conflicts between nation and erasing borders.
 Her final goal being a unified earth free from conflict.
 During her visit back to Japan, she erased her past by destroying all records of her childhood, including organizing the retrieval the underwear she had given to Araragi during Kizumonogatari and the braid he cut off after Bakemonogatari.
 It was revealed that the body double Hanekawa used to help distract the officials to sneak into the Araragi household could have been Kyouko Okitegami from Nisio's other series Bōkyaku Tantei, who was trained to become Hanekawa's body double due to fears of assassination attempts on her.
-Unfortunately this plan did not work, as Hanekawa was either assassinated or received life changing injuries from the assassination attempt thats she forgets her own identity as Hanekawa and takes on a new identity as Okitegami.
+Unfortunately this plan did not work, as Hanekawa was either assassinated or received life changing injuries from the assassination attempt that she forgets her own identity as Hanekawa and takes on a new identity as Okitegami.